keenanwoodall/MeshModifiers/README.md

 - You can save modified meshes to your project

-- Can split calculations over multiple frames/updates in user-defined or auto-calculated chunks for increased performance
+- Calculations can be split over multiple frames/updates in user-defined or auto-calculated chunks for increased performance

+- Use your favorite vertex painter to paint how much a vertex can be affected by modifiers.

 - Very easy to extend